-Cruz and O’Rourke are taking very different paths in fundraising for the race.
-O'Rourke has sworn off support from political action committees and is doing all his fundraising through a single campaign account, where federal laws cap donors at $2,700 per individual per election.
+Cruz and O’Rourke took very different paths in fundraising for the race.
+O'Rourke has sworn off support from political action committees and did all his fundraising through a single campaign account, where federal laws cap donors at $2,700 per individual per election.

 Cruz's numbers take into account three groups: Ted Cruz for Senate, a re-election campaign committee; the Jobs, Freedom, and Security PAC, a leadership PAC; and Ted Cruz Victory Committee, a joint fundraising committee that sends contributions to the re-election campaign and his leadership PAC.
 Both direct donations to Cruz’s campaign committee as well as transfers from the joint fundraising committee to his campaign committee are subject to the same contribution limits as O’Rourke’s campaign account.
 The leadership PAC can receive up to $5,000 from an individual donor per year.

 How has fundraising gone since the beginning of 2017?

 O’Rourke announced his candidacy in March 2017.
 Cruz maintained a consistent, if not slight, fundraising lead throughout 2017.
 But when the campaigns filed their final reports before this year’s March primaries, it was clear that O’Rourke had pulled ahead.